acquia/acquia_cms/DEVELOPING.md

 ### Installing Acquia CMS
 For development purposes, it's easiest to install Acquia CMS at the command line using Drush.
 In these instructions, I assume that you have the [Drush launcher](https://github.com/drush-ops/drush-launcher) installed globally in your PATH (`drush --version`).

-Note that, by default, Acquia CMS will not import any templates from Cohesion during installation.
-This is done in order to save time and sources.
+To save time and resources, Acquia CMS will not by default import any templates from Cohesion during installation.
 If you want to automatically import Cohesion templates during installation, you'll need to provide the Cohesion API key and organization key, which you can get from your manager or technical architect, as environment variables:
 ```
 export COHESION_API_KEY=foo
 export COHESION_ORG_KEY=bar
 ```
-Cloud IDEs come with a preconfigured MySQL database.
-To install Drupal on a Cloud IDE, run `drush site:install acquia_cms --yes --account-pass admin`.
+Cloud IDEs come with a preconfigured MySQL database, so to install Acquia CMS on a Cloud IDE, simply run `drush site:install acquia_cms --yes --account-pass admin`.

 It can take a lot of memory to install Acquia CMS.
 If you run into memory errors, try increasing the memory limit when installing Acquia CMS:
 ```